 This was my Dad’s favorite compound butter for charcoal-grilled chicken or seafood when I was growing up.
-He even grilled fresh oysters with this buter sauce occasionally.
+He even grilled fresh oysters with this butter sauce occasionally.
 VERY good stuff!
-We found it a much lighter flavor than so many barbecue sauces.
-And the marriage of this butter with smoke……just heavenly in taste to me.
+We found it a much lighter flavor than most BBQ sauces on seafood.
+And the marriage of this butter with charcoal smoke……just heavenly in taste to me.
 Just baste your chicken, shrimp, or fish several times during the grilling process.
 If using with an indoor broiled approach, I would wait and add it toward the end of broiling so the butter won’t burn in the broiler.
 If baking in the oven, you can go ahead and put it on the chicken or seafood at the beginning of the cooking process.
 This is very Atkins-friendly (all phases), Keto diets and would be suitable for Paleo-Primal consumption if you first clarify the butter to remove the milk solids.

 1 stick unsalted butter (4 oz.)